HemantMishra2003/Binary-DENnseNet-121/README.md

 ---
 ### Recall Value Medical Interpretation :

-> - This  model achieves a **High Recall of 98.97% for Pneumonia**
-> - on the test set, demonstrating strong sensitivity toward pneumonia-positive cases.
+- This Model achieves a **High Recall of 98.97% for Pneumonia** on the Test Set, demonstrating strong sensitivity toward Pneumonia-Positive Cases.
-> - In Medical Recall Value  must be 100  Percent but due to limitations of GPU ,
-> - could not able to achive  **100 percent Recall value** .
-Since even missed while
-> - detecting only one time Disease  is **Dangerous in Medical Field** .
+- In Medical screening tasks, Recall is critically important, as missing even a Single Disease case can be Dangerous.
+- Although an ideal recall value is close to **100%**, achieving perfect Recall is challenging due to practical limitations such as Dataset Variability and Computational constraints.
+- This Model is therefore designed to **Minimize False Negatives**, prioritizing patient safety over Conservative Predictions.

-- Although recall for the Normal class is lower,
+- While Recall for the Normal class is comparatively lower, this reflects a **Safety-Oriented Design Choice** that emphasizes detecting pneumonia cases rather than risking missed diagnoses.
-- the overall behavior reflects a **safety-oriented  design choice**,
-- prioritizing detection of pneumonia cases.
--

 # Our Model Architecture :

       [ Input Image 224x224x3 ] -> [ Data Augmentation ] -> [ Rescaling 1/255 ]